 Unlike range reduction, speed reduction cannot move 'off the charts' to a lower category as one of its limitation 'steps'.
 The land/sea speed table is the bottom limit for travel abilities, for to move less would involve simply moving at walking speed.
 And rendering an ability such as super running that slow would be rather redundant, when you get down to it.

 On the other hand, a limitation which affects all of a character's powers, if not the very way that character is played, is considered a character limitation.
-Limitations that affect a character apply the bonus provided to all of his powers - even those acquired at a later date!
+Limitations that affect a character apply the bonus provided to all of their powers - even those acquired at a later date!
 Such constraints are a great foil for the Gamemaster to use against a character, but grant considerably more power in exchange.

 Though some of the above power limitations can be applied to a character's entire power roster under certain conditions, there are many character limitations that aren't quite so simple.
 The severity of these can be somewhat complicated to determine, and may require some give and take between the player and the Gamemaster on edge cases.